LabKey/labkey-ui-components/packages/components/docs/public.md

-# Public API Documentation
+# Public API

 This package contains React components, models, actions, and utility functions for LabKey applications and pages.
-Note that the code in this package in the `/src` directory is split into two main directories: `internal` and `public`.

-With version 1.0 of this package, the `public` directory will be focused on several key components and models that will be most beneficial for external development / usage.
-More components will be added to this list in future `@labkey/component` package versions.

-Those components, models, etc. in the `internal` directory should be considered unstable at this time and are very likely to change in future versions of this package.
+We have documented here those items in the package that comprise the public API.
+Other items will be added as time allows, demand dictates, and stability suggests.

 ## Installation